 (1) Dutch Pancakes

-There are Dutch pancake restaurants all over the city, but the best also has the most easy-to-remember name: Pancakes! (the exclamation point is actually part of the restaurant’s name).
+There are Dutch pancake restaurants all over the city, but the best also has the most easy-to-remember name: Pancakes!
+The exclamation point is actually part of the restaurant’s name How adorable.
 Pancakes! has several locations in Amsterdam, but the best one is located at Berenstraat 38 in the “Nine Little Streets” (Negen Straatjes) district, which is full of quirky shops and boutiques for some after-meal browsing.
 You’ll recognize the restaurant from its bright blue sign and, likely, the group of people waiting outside for a table.
 I don’t like to wait at restaurants, but TRUST ME, this place was worth the wait.

 Dutch pancakes are paper thin, as big as an entire plate, and come in both sweet and savory flavors.
 It’s a meal in itself!
 Here’s a link to the menu.
-I devoured the Bacon & Banana pancake, while Greg treated himself to a Veggie pancake with house-made pesto.
+I devoured the bacon & banana pancake, while Greg treated himself to a veggie pancake with house-made pesto.

 Stroopwafels are a uniquely Dutch confection.
 Don’t think Belgian waffle, because, while that’s its own delectable treat, it’s not what you’re going to get.
-A stroopwafel is more like a giant wafer cookie made of two thin, crunchy layers, with a filling of either caramel or honey.
+A stroopwafel is more like a giant wafer cookie made of two thin, crunchy layers, with a filling inside of either caramel or honey.
 The outside layers are made in a waffle iron, so that’s why it’s called a stroopwafel.

-You can buy them in bakeries all over the city, but in my opinion, the best come from Banketbakkerij Lanksroom at Singel 385 in Amsterdam.
-Get one for each person in your group (who wants to share?!), find a nice place to sit along a canal, dig in, and watch the boats go by.
+You can buy them in bakeries all over the city, but, in my opinion, the best come from Banketbakkerij Lanksroom at Singel 385 in Amsterdam.
+Get one for each person in your group (because who wants to share?!), find a nice place to sit along a canal, dig in, and watch the boats go by.
 If you’re not in Amsterdam but still want to try them, I’ve seen them for sale in HomeGoods and T.J.
 Maxx on the food isle and in Whole Foods in the cookie racks in the bakery department.
 While they won’t be as fresh, they’ll still be tasty!

 (3) Flemish Fries

 Who doesn’t love a good french fry?
-In Amsterdam, they’re called Flemish fries, or Vlaamse friets, and are especially delicious because they’re fried twice: one for a soft inside and another for a crispy outside.
+In Amsterdam, they’re called Flemish fries, or Vlaamse frites, and are especially delicious because they’re fried twice: once for a soft inside and another time for a crispy outside.
 The Dutch also serve them with a variety of sauces including (but not limited to) curry ketchup, satay, apple, and mayonnaise, the latter being the most common.
 The absolute best place, in Amsterdam, to get Flemish fries is at Vleminckx de Sausmeester, a hole-in-the-wall fries stand located at Voetboogstraat 33, right off the main Kalverstraat shopping street.
 You’ll recognize it from the line of people, which you know means it’s good!
 They only sell fries, so go there for a snack or late night treat.
 Here’s a link to their English menu.
 The fries come in a little paper cone, so it’s easy to eat, walk, and people watch at the same time.

 (4) Herring Stands

 Ok, ok.
 I know what you’re thinking . . .
 He’s recommending raw herring?!?
 YES!
 You have to trust me here.
 Herring didn’t sound entirely appealing to me either.
 However, I decided to give it a try, since it’s a local delicacy.
-In my opinion, one of the best travel experiences that you can have is trying something new, especially when its comes to food.
+In my opinion, one of the best travel experiences that you can have is trying something new, especially when it comes to food.
 Go out on a limb and taste something outside your comfort zone.
 You’ll create a memorable experience, and at the very least, you can get bragging rights (and a fun picture!) that you tried it.